mikesusz/mikesusz.dev/src/content/blog/moving-forward.md

 ---
-title: "Moving Forward"
+title: 'Moving Forward'
-description: "Wherein I examine the present and future of our profession"
+description: 'Wherein I examine the present and future of our profession'
-pubDate: "09 Jan 2026"
+pubDate: '09 Jan 2026'
 draft: false
 ---